-Students are able to obtain the MPH degree through one of eight concentration areas:
+Students are able to obtain the MPH degree through one of nine concentration areas:

 Arizona's first and only accredited college of public health, the University of Arizona Mel and Enid Zuckerman College of Public Health is uniquely situated in the culturally rich and diverse Southwest.
 Distinguished for our outstanding community-based research and for our focus on eliminating health disparities among populations of the Southwest and globally, the UA Zuckerman College of Public Health offers tremendous opportunities to its students for education, research and community involvement.

 The College of Public Health's interdisciplinary activities are enhanced by being part of the Arizona Health Sciences Center with campuses in Tucson and Phoenix.
 The College consistently ranks among the top five in American Indian and Hispanic graduates and students enrolled among accredited schools of public health, according to recent data from the Association of Schools and Programs of Public Health.
 In addition, the University of Arizona is one of only 62 members in the Association of American Universities, a prestigious organization that recognizes universities that have developed exceptionally strong overall research and academic programs.

 View more detailed admissions criteria at: https://publichealth.arizona.edu/prospective-students/mph-admissions-criteria

 Applications should be submitted through SOPHAS, the centralized application service for accredited schools and programs of public health, at www.sophas.org.

 GRE - Send scores to the University of Arizona College of Public Health/SOPHAS, code 4253

 MCAT - Send scores to SOPHAS via code SOPHAS